Samsung battles on two fronts as Apple readies iPhone 6

 Some slowdown for Samsung was expected following a record year of profits in 2013.
 Strategy Analytics forecasts global smartphone shipments growth this year to slow to 21 percent from 41 percent in 2013, while faster growth for cheaper smartphones was also expected to undermine margins.

-Samsung's worse-than-anticipated operating profit guidance of 7.2 trillion won ($6.96 billion) for the April-June period caught analysts by surprise.
+Samsung's worse-than-anticipated operating profit guidance of 7.2 trillion won (4 billion pounds) for the April-June period caught analysts by surprise.
 Thomson Reuters I/B/E/S survey shows that 28 of 50 analysts polled have cut full-year profit forecasts for the company since the guidance was issued on July 8.

 A worker at a South Korean carrier shop in central Seoul said sales of the iPhone 5s and the Galaxy S5 were roughly equal at his store, even though the Apple device had been on the market since October in South Korea.